Note

 Notes

+This workflow assumes the subject-level analyses have already been performed.
 A qc column is added to the TSV QC output table.
 It contains a binary flag indicating whether the produced results should be kept: qc = 1 if the result passes the thresholds, otherwise qc = 0.
+The associated PNG histograms help verify that the chosen thresholds are neither too restrictive nor too permissive.

 Examples